-ROLE OF THE FEDERAL COURT AND FEDERAL MAGISTRATES COURT
+ROLE OF THE FEDERAL COURT

 The Amendment Act has amended ss.
-44 and 44AA of the AAT Act to allow the Federal Court and the Federal Magistrates Court to make limited findings of fact in certain circumstances where a decision of the Tribunal has been appealed under s.
+44 of the AAT Act to allow the Federal Court to make limited findings of fact in certain circumstances where a decision of the Tribunal has been appealed under s.
 44(1).

 The Federal Court pursuant to s.
-44(7) of the AAT Act or the Federal Magistrates Court pursuant to s.
-44AA(11) may make findings of fact if:
+44(7) of the AAT Act may make findings of fact if:

-- the findings of fact are not inconsistent with findings of fact made by the Tribunal (unless the Tribunal's findings are the result of an error of law); and - it appears to the Court considers that it is convenient to make findings of fact, having regard to: - o the extent (if any) to which it is necessary for the facts to be found; - o the means by which those facts might be established; - the expeditious and efficient resolution of the whole matter to which the proceeding before the Tribunal relates; - o the relative expense to the parties of the Court, rather than the Tribunal, making the findings of fact; - o the relative delay to the parties of the Court, rather than the Tribunal, making the findings of fact; - o whether any of the parties considers that it is appropriate for the Court, rather than the Tribunal, to make the findings of fact; and - such other matters (if any) as the Court considers relevant.
+- the findings of fact are not inconsistent with findings of fact made by the Tribunal (unless the Tribunal's findings are the result of an error of law); and - it appears to the Court considers that it is convenient to make findings of fact, having regard to: - o the extent (if any) to which it is necessary for the facts to be found; - the means by which those facts might be established; - the expeditious and efficient resolution of the whole matter to which the proceeding before the Tribunal relates; - o the relative expense to the parties of the Court, rather than the Tribunal, making the findings of fact; - o the relative delay to the parties of the Court, rather than the Tribunal, making the findings of fact; - whether any of the parties considers that it is appropriate for the Court, rather than the Tribunal, to make the findings of fact; and - o such other matters (if any) as the Court considers relevant.

 The Court may have regard to evidence in the proceeding before the Tribunal and may receive further evidence for the purpose of making findings of fact: ss.
-44(8) and 44AA(11).
+44(8).